How high is too high? And how low means you won’t break even? Use these tips (and our event price calculator) when pricing your conference.

 Price your conference fees first, then work backwards to build your event within that budget, nearly the opposite to the retail approach.
 You base the fees on the market you are targeting and what they can afford.
 When you treat your delegates as a market, you’ll need to provide a high level of value to them or they won’t attend your conference.

 Limited-access conference pricing

 Offer more features to delegates who pay more.
 For example, offer a basic fee that admits delegates to all your sessions.
-Then offer optional ticketed workshops and social events on top of this.
+Then offer optional ticketed workshops, breakout sessions and social events on top of this.
 This tiered pricing model creates distinct value at each level – those who can’t afford the higher price can still attend, while those who can afford it get extra experiences – which can help drive demand.